kencochrane/kencochrane.github.com-old/content/running_docker_on_digital_ocean.rst

 Conclusion
 ----------
 Hopefully now you have the knowledge to go and setup your own Docker server on Digital Ocean.
-If you have any issues, or questions feel free to submit the questions below.
+If you have any issues, or questions feel free to submit the questions below or visit #docker on freenode